SEER Rating, HSPF Rating, and Heat Pump Efficiency

 Climate is a very important factor in choosing the right heat pump or HVAC system.
 What do you need from your heating and cooling during the hottest or coldest times of the year?

-In hotter climates the SEER rating, cooling power combined with good efficiency, will be important.
+In hotter climates, the SEER2 rating, cooling power combined with good efficiency, will be important.

 For years, heat pumps were not frequently used in colder areas of the US.
 New technology has drastically improved heat pumps' ability to heat homes through most tough, long winters.
 In fact, heat pumps have exceeded installation goals in wintry Maine.
-Specifically, cold-climate heat pumps are designed to work well to 5 degrees Fahrenheit and, with some models, to well below zero.
-Cold-climate heat pumps have an HSPF of 9-10.5.
+Cold climate heat pumps are designed to work efficiently well below zero.
+Cold climate heat pumps have an HSPF2 of 9-10.5.

 Cost, performance, energy efficiency, and climate are some considerations when buying a new heat pump.